 1. Stock Closes at the Strike Price on Options Expiration

+Option 1.
 Sell Another Call Option

-This is why doing the option expiration math for all 3 potential outcomes is important before making covered call investments.
+This is why doing the option expiration math for all 3 potential outcomes is important before making any covered call investments.

+Option 2.
 Sell a Call Option After Stock Rises

+Option 3.
 Sell a Call Option with More Time Value

 Alex can sell a call option for two or more months out, increasing the option premium by increasing the time value.
-Decay of time value is a huge advantage for option sellers that naturally happens with covered call writing.
+Rolling out covered calls is a common practice.

+Option 4.
 Sell the Stock

 Alex can simply sell the stock and close the position.